docwarems/jmc-tutorial/docs/README.md

 Here we get an overview of commonly interesting properties of the recording.
-This process didn’t do much, but we can see that what little it did was spent transferring data.
+This process didn't do much, but we can see that what little it did was spent transferring data.

 This exercise was mostly to describe how to make a recording, and basic navigation